lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

 .. container:: justify

-    Here, the for loop runs over all the frames, and the x, y, and z coordinates of the atom named *atom1* is read.
+    Here, the for loop runs over all the frames, and the x, y, and z coordinates of the atom named *atom1* are read.
 Here *ts.frame* is the id of the frame, it goes from 0 to 300, i.e. the total number of frames.
 The *position_vs_time* list contains 301 items, each item being the frame id, and the corresponding coordinates of *atom1*.